AlexRogalskiy/object-mappers-playground/README.md

 [![alt tag](http://pylonsproject.org/img/logo-jetbrains.png)](https://www.jetbrains.com/)

-Object Mappers Team would like inform that JetBrains is helping by provided IDE to develop the application.
+_Object Mappers_ Team would like inform that JetBrains is helping by provided IDE to develop the application.
 Thanks to its support program for an Open Source projects!

 [![alt tag](https://sonarcloud.io/images/project_badges/sonarcloud-white.svg)](https://sonarcloud.io/dashboard?id=org.schemaspy%3Aschemaspy)

-Object Mappers project is using SonarCloud for code quality.
+_Object Mappers_ project is using SonarCloud for code quality.
 Thanks to SonarQube Team for free analysis solution for open source projects.

 [![alt tag](https://app.shippable.com/app/assets/images/shippable-logo.png)](https://www.shippable.com/)

-Object Mappers project is using Shippable DevOps and CI automation tool.
+_Object Mappers_ project is using Shippable DevOps and CI automation tool.

 [![Edit with Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/AlexRogalskiy/object-mappers-playground)

-Object Mappers has experimental support for Gitpod, a pre-configured development environment that runs in your browser.
+_Object Mappers_ has experimental support for Gitpod, a pre-configured development environment that runs in your browser.
 To use Gitpod, click the button below and sign in with GitHub.
 Gitpod also offers a browser add-on, though it is not required.

-## _License_
+## _Licensing_

-Object Mappers is distributed under LGPL version 3 or later, see COPYING.LESSER\(LGPL\) and COPYING\(GPL\).
+_Object Mappers_ is distributed under LGPL version 3 or later, see COPYING.LESSER\(LGPL\) and COPYING\(GPL\).
 LGPLv3 is additional permissions on top of GPLv3.

 ![image](https://user-images.githubusercontent.com/19885116/48661948-6cf97e80-ea7a-11e8-97e7-b45332a13e49.png)